 When your team’s energy and motivation are slipping, you can stop a downslide by knowing what you’re aiming for, what you’re looking for, and how to kickstart a course correction.

 What you’re aiming for

 Calling any a group of people a team doesn’t automatically make them one.
 In a classic Harvard Business Review article, Jon R. Katzenbach and Douglas K. Smith explain that teams are a distinct type of working group because members share a common purpose and collective accountability.
-Working groups function according to rules and performance expectations—but performance and success are the eventual result of individual efforts; there’s no framework for bonding and deeper collaborative outcomes.
+Working groups function according to rules and performance expectations—but performance and success are the eventual result of individual efforts; there’s no framework for teambuilding and deeper collaborative outcomes.